zijwang/lightning/docs/source-pytorch/index.rst

          :alt: Animation showing how to convert a standard training loop to a Lightning loop
    :right:
-      Lightning is the `open-source ML framework <https://github.com/Lightning-AI/lightning>`_ to build AI models and connect them with the ML lifecycle using Lightning workflows templates, without handling DIY infrastructure, cost management, scaling, and other headaches.
+      Lightning is the `open-source ML framework <https://github.com/Lightning-AI/lightning>`_ to build AI models and connect them with the ML lifecycle using Lightning workflow templates.
+      Focus on machine learning, Lightning handles the DIY infrastructure, cost management, scaling, and other operational headaches.

 .. raw:: html